Fire Emblem: Genealogy of the Holy War

 is a 1996 tactical role-playing game developed by Intelligent Systems and published by Nintendo for the Super Famicom.
 It is the fourth installment of the Fire Emblem series, and the second to be developed for the platform.
 Genealogy of the Holy War takes place on the continent of Jugdral, split between eight countries founded by the Twelve Crusaders, an ancient group of soldiers who ended the rule of the ancient dragon Loptous with divine aid.
 In the present, a cult working to revive Loptous stirs up war among the countries.
 The story is told over two generations—the first generation follows the Grannvalian prince Sigurd, while the second follows his son Seliph as he works to defeat the cult and avenge his father.
 Gameplay follows the traditional Fire Emblem system of tactical battles taking place on grid-based maps, while adding the Weapon Triangle and Support systems, which directly impacted both gameplay and story.

 Development began after the completion of Fire Emblem: Mystery of the Emblem.
-Returning staff included director, designer and scenario writer Shouzou Kaga, composer Yuka Tsujiyoko, character designer Katsuyoshi Koya, and producer Gunpei Yokoi; it would be the last game produced by Yokoi.
+Returning staff included director, designer and scenario writer Shouzou Kaga, composer Yuka Tsujiyoko, character designer Katsuyoshi Koya, and producer Gunpei Yokoi; it would be the last Fire Emblem game produced by Yokoi.
 A greater focus was placed on the story compared to previous entries, although the gameplay also saw new additions.
 Production was turbulent due to staff moves and the unexpected addition of character romance and expanded storyline.
 First unveiled under the title Inheritors of Light, it was originally scheduled for a March release, before eventually releasing in May.
 It met with critical and commercial success.
 A follow-up title based within the game's storyline, Fire Emblem: Thracia 776, was released in 1999.
 Many elements introduced in Genealogy of the Holy War would reappear in later titles.
-As of 2025, the game has yet to be released outside of Japan, but is a choice import title through an English fan translation.
+As of 2026, the game has yet to be released outside of Japan, but is a choice import title through an English fan translation.
 The character and location names in the game were localized through the 2017 mobile game Fire Emblem Heroes.